Malaki Branham NBA Preview vs. the Trail Blazers

 Malaki Branham Insights vs. the Trail Blazers

-- This season, he's put up 9.1% of the Spurs' attempted field goals, as he's averaging 8.3 per contest.
+- Branham has taken 8.4 shots per game this season and made 3.7 per game, which account for 9.1% and 8.9%, respectively, of his team's total.

-- He's put up 3.2 threes per game, or 8.6% of his team's shots from beyond the arc this season.
+- He's taken 3.3 threes per game, or 8.9% of his team's shots from beyond the arc this season.

-- The Spurs rank 17th in possessions per game with 105.6.
-His opponents, the Trail Blazers, have one of the slowest tempos with 102.4 possessions per contest.
+- Branham's opponents, the Trail Blazers, have a neutral offensive tempo, averaging 102.6 possessions per game, while his Spurs average 105.5 per game, which ranks 12th among NBA teams.

-- The Trail Blazers give up 114.7 points per game, 18th-ranked in the NBA.
+- Conceding 114.8 points per game, the Trail Blazers are the 18th-ranked squad in the NBA on defense.

-- On the boards, the Trail Blazers are 24th in the NBA, allowing 44.9 rebounds per game.
+- The Trail Blazers concede 44.8 rebounds per contest, ranking 23rd in the NBA.

-- The Trail Blazers give up 26.6 assists per game, 17th-ranked in the NBA.
+- In terms of assists, the Trail Blazers have given up 26.8 per game, 18th in the NBA.

-- Allowing 10.7 made 3-pointers per contest, the Trail Blazers are the second-ranked squad in the NBA.
+- The Trail Blazers are the second-ranked team in the league at allowing threes, conceding 10.7 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!